zKxnai/steam-achievement-manager-plus/README.md

 ## ToDo
 ### Unfinished (listed by prio)
-- ~~Search for/Jump to game via name/AppID~~ with highlight
 - Open achievements in custom window
-- Show when game is played
 - Add Tab function:
     - News feed
     - Observe game achievements (For games that gradually add more achievements)